 The 10 Best Glass Grinders

 This wiki has been updated 34 times since it was first published in December of 2016.
 Working with the beautiful, but fragile, medium of glass can present the artist or craftsman with a formidable challenge.
 The right equipment, however, can enable you to work with confidence, creating high-quality objects that are both functional and attractive.
 We have put together a list of the industry's best grinders, ranked here by their ease of use, versatility, and durability.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes